deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 once they were off.

 The suits were taken away to be dismantled, serviced and cleaned as a powerful musk hit Regaari's nostrils.
-Each one of the Nova Hounds smelled of sweat, salt and exertion, and the dark grey bottom layer was black with moisture in several places.
+Each one of the NOVA HOUNDs smelled of sweat, salt and exertion, and the dark grey bottom layer was black with moisture in several places.
 It was also, clearly, better than skin tight, as they had to wriggle out of it.

-Warhorse's had worn through at the left armpit.
+WARHORSE's had worn through at the left armpit.
 He just *snarled* like an angry beast, grabbed it with his right hand, and tore the underlayer right off his body in a ragged strip.